This page provides information on the V-Ray Material.

 Refract – Specifies the amount of refraction and the refraction color.
 Any value above zero enables refraction.
 Note that the actual refraction color depends on the Reflect color as well.
 This parameter can be mapped with a texture in the Maps rollout.
 For more information, see the Refraction Color example below.

 Glossiness – Controls the sharpness of refractions.
 A value of 1.0 means perfect glass-like refraction; lower values produce blurry or glossy refractions.
-Use the Subdivs parameter below to control the quality of glossy refractions.
-This parameter can be mapped with a texture in the Maps rollout.
 For more information, see the Refraction Glossiness example below.

 IOR – Specifies the index of refraction for the material, which describes the way light bends when crossing the material surface.
 A value of 1.0 means the light does not change direction.
 This parameter can be mapped with a texture in the Maps rollout.
 For more information, see the Refraction IOR example below.